 I originally posted this in April of 2017

-How To Fit a Large Crowd Into a Little House on The Lake
+Hosting a Large Crowd At The Little House on The Channel

 We hosted an engagement party for 110 people at our 780 Square foot home on the channel.
 If you don’t know about The Little House on The Channel, click here to read more about it.